7th Annual James Wilson Fellowship

 6. Academic Transcripts (all undergraduate and graduate work; may be submitted separately; official preferred, but unofficial will suffice considering disruptions to academic institutions due to COVID-19)

-All electronic application materials should be directed to: fellowships at jameswilsoninstitute.org
+All electronic application materials should be emailed to: fellowships at jameswilsoninstitute.org

 Materials may also be sent to the following physical address:

 James Wilson Fellowship, Attn: Garrett Snedeker, 722 12th St. NW, Fourth Floor, Washington, DC 20005

 ***DUE TO INFREQUENT OFFICE VISITS DURING A CITYWIDE SHELTER IN PLACE ORDER IN WASHINGTON, D.C., WE STRONGLY ADVISE APPLICANTS TO SEND DIGITAL COPIES OF ALL MATERIALS***